 2.1.5.7.
-XML::Parser (any)
+XML::Twig (any)

-The XML::Parser module is only required if you want to import XML bugs using the importxml.pl script.
+The XML::Twig module is only required if you want to import XML bugs using the importxml.pl script.
 This is required to use Bugzilla's "move bugs" feature; you may also want to use it for migrating from another bug database.
-XML::Parser requires that the expat library is already installed on your machine.